qbead/qbeadWebsite/content/book/vectors.md

 ### Velocity Vectors

-The second crucial concept is the idea of a rate of change.
-Instead of simply measuring the displacement, we can also measure the movement per second.
-When we include the direction of the movement, we create a velocity vector.
+In addition to simply measuring the displacement of your motion, we can also measure velocity, or the movement per second.
+A velocity vector represents the direction of your movement.
 The displacement will be the sum of the velocity vectors (??).
 To explore this concept, create a velocity vector by dragging the black dot in the circle below.
 This vector and the corresponding displacement vector will appear on the right.